 I'm Norman.
-I'm 20 years old and grew up in Toronto, spending my summers at the Royal Canadian Yacht Club (RCYC).
-Since I can remember I have been following in my father's footsteps and chasing my childhood dreams of representing Canada on the water at the Olympic Games.
+I'm 22 years old and grew up in Toronto, spending my summers at the Royal Canadian Yacht Club (RCYC).
+Since I can remember I have been chasing my childhood dreams of representing Canada on the water at the Olympic Games.

-As I have gotten older competing in high-level competitive sport has taught me much about myself and who I am.
-I've learnt first hand that many of the cliches are true, that winning isn't everything and as much as it sucks as long as you keep pushing through and staying positive you'll get to the other side.
+As I have gotten older, competing in high-level competitive sport has taught me much about myself and who I am.
+I've learnt first hand that many of the cliches are true, that its important to learn from every experince and that the little habits and routines add up to a larger goal!
 And with this I've learnt that I'm committed to my dreams and committed to pushing myself to compete and win against the best in the world.

 The Year Ahead

-Basic Weekly Training costs - $150 (Covers food, fuel, and on water nutrition)
+Basic Weekly Training costs - $200 (Covers nutrition for a week)

 Why I Need YOUR Help